kikofernandez/programmingfightclub/grasp-principles.md

 * Hotels, restaurants and others should be dispatched polymorphously.
 If this is not the case, try adding a few new entities, e.g. `SushiBar`, and observe how you would need to add specific methods for this place or reuse a method that checks for sushi places and, if any, branches in the method,
 * the constructor receives an `ArrayList`, which binds an implementation detail to the list abstraction -- couples the abstraction with an implementation detail

 Now, how can we reduce coupling a guide to other elements?
 The most obvious alternative would be to put less responsibilities in the guide.
 This reduces coupling to other elements and, as a side effect, keeps the class focus on what it should do, i.e., the class is easy to understand, test, and maintain.
-An example of this low coupled class is in listing 1.2.
+An example of this low coupled class is in Listing 1.2.

 <!--